tdas/delta/experimental/sparkshell/SPARK_SHELL.md

 ## Overview

-**SparkShell** is a Python class that automatically downloads, builds, starts, and manages SparkApp servers.
+**SparkShell** is a Python class that automatically downloads, builds, starts, and manages SparkShell servers.
 Use it to execute Spark SQL from any machine without manual setup.

 ## Quick Start